-Additional areas of focus for our ITS segment are as follows:
+Additional areas of focus for our Patient Services segment are as follows:

-- Pain Management providing our ambulatory pumps, products, and services for pain management in the area of post-surgical continuous peripheral nerve block. - Wound Care launched in November 2022, the Company established the SI Wound Care partnership with Sanara.
+- Pain Management: providing our ambulatory pumps, products, and services for pain management in the area of post-surgical continuous peripheral nerve block.
+Wound Care: launched in November 2022, the Company established the SI Wound Care partnership with Sanara.
 The partnership will focus on delivering a complete wound care solution targeted at improving patient outcomes, lowering the cost of care, and increasing patient and provider satisfaction.
-The partnership is expected to enable InfuSystem to offer innovative products including Cork NPWT devices and supplies and Sanara's advanced wound care product line to new customers through the jointly controlled entity. - Acquisitions we believe there are opportunities to acquire smaller, regional health care service providers, in whole or in part that perform similar services to us but do not have the national market access, network of third-party payer contracts or operating economies of scale that we currently enjoy.
-We may also pursue acquisition opportunities of companies that perform similar services, but offer different therapies or utilize different devices. - Lymphedema Therapy Lymphedema therapy includes providing patient care and customer service, pneumatic compression devices and associated garments through our partnership with Bio Compression Systems, Inc. to outpatients, initially targeting our existing acute care and oncology customers, estimated to be 20% of the multi-billion-dollar Lymphedema market. - Information technology-based services we also plan to continue to capitalize on key new information technology-based services such as EXPRESS, InfuBus or InfuConnect, Pump Portal, DeviceHub and BlockPain Dashboard®.
+The partnership is expected to enable InfuSystem to offer innovative products including Cork NPWT devices and supplies and Sanara's advanced wound care product line to new customers through the jointly controlled entity. - Acquisitions: we believe there are opportunities to acquire smaller, regional health care service providers, in whole or in part that perform similar services to us but do not have the national market access, network of third-party payer contracts or operating economies of scale that we currently enjoy.
+We may also pursue acquisition opportunities of companies that perform similar services, but offer different therapies or utilize different devices. - Information technology-based services: we also plan to continue to capitalize on key new information technology-based services such as EXPRESS, InfuBus or InfuConnect, Pump Portal, DeviceHub and BlockPain Dashboard®.

-The payer environment within our ITS segment is in a constant state of change.
+The payer environment within our Patient Services segment is in a constant state of change.
 We continue to extend our considerable breadth of payer networks under contract as patients move into different insurance coverage plans, including Medicaid and Insurance Marketplace products.
 In some cases, this may slightly reduce our aggregate billed revenues payment rate but result in an overall increase in collected revenues, due to a reduction in concessions.
 Consequently, we are increasingly focused on net revenues less concessions.